frederic-perez/AmE-dictionary/data/dictionary.md

 __herky-jerky__ _adj_ Spasmodic, irregular, and unpredictable, as in movement or manner. _Herky-jerky driving._
 __hermeneutic__ _adj_
 __hermit__
+__hermitage__ _n_ /ˈhɜr mɪ tɪdʒ/ The habitation of a hermit or group of hermits. _Syn_ abbey, monastery, retreat _He spent two years in his hermitage near the lake, pondering the mysteries of the universe._
 __Herod__ _n_
 __Herodotus__ _n_
 __heroics__ _n_ Ostentatious or vainglorious or extravagant or melodramatic conduct. _DH David Ortiz will be remembered for his postseason heroics._